johanneskastl/k3s_via_k3sup_without_flannel/README.md

 This setup creates three k3s server VMs and one VM as k3s agent (aka worker) and prepares a k3sup installation script via Ansible.
 This script will install k3s WITHOUT `flannel`, so you can install another CNI manually.

+Ansible mounts the eBPF filesystem, in case you want to use Cilium (if not it does not harm to have it mounted).

 Default OS is openSUSE Leap 15.2, but that can be changed in the Vagrantfile.
 Same holds true for the sizing of the machines.

 ## Vagrant